metamorph-scheme/metamorph/README.md

 # MetaTorph

-A soon-to-be R7RS (small) compliant Scheme to C99 compiler, written in Haskell and renamed be be funnier.
+A soon-to-be R7RS (small) compliant Scheme to C99 compiler, written in Haskell and renamed to be funnier.

 ## Note